Joan’s Soft, Fluffy and Delicious Vegan Challah Recipe

 Every Shabbat, she normally makes two, four-strand braided challah loaves.
 She learned how to make a for strand challah by watching this easy to follow youtube tutorial by NY Bakers.

 On Sunday morning her husband uses the leftovers to make decadent cinnamon Challah french toast breakfasts for their children.
+Leftovers from breakfast can be eaten as a favorite vegan snack food!

 8 cups unbleached all purpose flour (use last cup towards kneading dough and lightly flouring surface)